 When the Moon's shadow hits the Earth but the Moon is far from the Earth, it will not be large enough to cover the Sun completely.
 A ring of Sun remains around the Moon.
 This ring-shaped partial eclipse is called an Annular Eclipse (from annulus the Latin for ring).
 At its most extreme, the Moon can be 10.9% too small to cover the Sun.
 The maximum duration of Annularity is 12m 30s.

 A Hybrid Eclipse is where the Moon is at such a distance that the eclipse is Annular in some areas and Total in other areas.
 The duration is usually very short for these types of eclipses.

 In any calendar year there must be TWO solar eclipses and there can be as many as FIVE.
 Less than half will be Total.
-The table below shows all Solar Eclipses occurring between 2000 and 2020.
-The next ten Total eclipses are described in detail below.
+The table below shows all Solar Eclipses occurring between 2010 and 2030.
+The next nine Total eclipses are described in detail below.